runuser

 -G, --supp-group=group

-Specify a supplemental group.
-This option is available to the
+Specify a supplementary group.
+This option is available to the root

-root user only.
-The first specified supplementary group is also
+user only.
+The first specified supplementary group is also used as

-used as a primary group if the option --group is unspecified.
+a primary group if the option --group is not specified.

 -, -l, --login